 Who needs unlimited breadsticks when you can have a crusty, cheesy ciabatta garlic bread on the table in just a few minutes?
 This easy ciabatta garlic bread recipe uses just a few ingredients and easy techniques, I really hope you like it!

-If you have the time, I recommend using my roasted garlic olive oil ciabatta bread as a base for this ciabatta garlic bread.
+If you have the time, I recommend using my roasted garlic olive oil ciabatta bread or my small batch mini ciabatta bread as a base for this ciabatta garlic bread.
 And you really can't go wrong serving it with my big batch spaghetti and meatballs recipe!

 Why ciabatta bread for garlic bread?
 Unlike denser breads, ciabatta's thick floury crust and airy crumb make for garlic bread slices that are crispy and light while still soaking up tons and tons of flavor.